 Hello and welcome to my blog!
-My name is Emily Harnedy and I am a senior Management of Creative Media major specializing in Video Game Production at Champlain College in cozy Burlington, Vermont.
+My name is Emily Harnedy and I have recently graduated from Champlain College with a degree in Video Game Management.
 I will be using this blog primarily to write about my senior game development capstone class, but I may also include information about old projects and my work experiences.
-I graduate this May and am seeking an entry level producer/project manager position.
-You can find all my blog posts about my team’s game, Kanji Samurai, in the menus Capstone and Senior Production above.
+I am currently seeking an entry level producer/project manager position.
+You can find all my blog posts about my senior capstone game, Kanji Samurai, in the menus Capstone and Senior Production above.
 Below is the gameplay trailer I created to showcase our game’s mechanics in order to get the greenlight to continue production into second semester.
 Certain aspects of the gameplay will change during our production this semester, and a great deal of more art will be added, but the video still gives you a general idea of how Kanji Samurai works.
 Keep up with its development at KanjiSamuraiGame.com.

 I have always loved video games since I was a child when I started playing Maze Man (a 3d rip off of PacMan) and various Barbie adventure games.
 Video games are my favorite artistic medium because they offer a unique and immersive experience.
 I especially love games that allow for customization and player choice.
 My favorite game genre is role playing because I believe video games offer the greatest escapism from the monotony of everyday life of any artistic medium.
 My dream job would be to work for a company that creates rpgs or games targeted towards a traditionally female market, like the ones that inspired me as a young girl.